 Who can apply?
-Kenyan public and private research centers and institutes, training institutions, de- partments of R&D, industrial establishments and relevant implementing bodies are eligible to apply.
-Applicants must have wide knowledge and experience in the National Research Pri- ority areas. • The applicants must have demonstrated competence and experience in their grant application areas.
-Applicants must be in possession of at least a master's degree or equivalent experi- ence in a relevant area or be innovators recognized by the Kenya National Innovation Agency; The Principal Investigator must be a Kenya citizen.
+Kenyan public and private research centers and institutes, training institutions, departments of R&D, industrial establishments and relevant implementing bodies are eligible to apply.
+Applicants must have wide knowledge and experience in the National Research Priority areas.
+The applicants must have demonstrated competence and experience in their grant application areas.
+Applicants must be in possession of at least a master's degree or equivalent experience in a relevant area or be innovators recognized by the Kenya National Innovation Agency; The Principal Investigator must be a Kenya citizen.
 Non Kenyans may apply under a Kenyan Principal Investigator.
-All applicants must be affiliated to a recognized Kenyan research institution and in case of a university or research institution, they must not be on an extended unpaid leave.
-Partnering and collaborative institutional or corporate entities must formally indi- cate willingness to release staff involved in the project, have the facilities to imple- ment the project or indicate how the facilities will be availed.
-What type of activi- Research-related costs ties are eligible for Researchers may request for funds for the following categories of expenditure: funding?
-Daily Subsistence Allowance for field activities for professional and non-professional personnel; Research equipment; Consumables; Essential infrastructure/upgrading; Costs of prototype production; Project management costs must not exceed 7.5%; Project mobility costs must not exceed 20% of the total budget.
-Funding limits for eli- The total amount requested from the NRF-Kenya should not exceed (USD 4,500[KES gible activities 5,496,395) per project.
-Funding will be made available for a maximum of 3 years Additional require- Intellectual Property: The researchers of each country, particularly the leaders, must ments take adequate steps to ensure protection and sharing of the intellectual property that could result from the joint projects.
-Ethical Considerations: In conjunction with the institution, it is the responsibility of the grant-holder to ensure that all research activities carried out in or outside Kenya comply with the laws and regulations of Kenya and/or the foreign country in which the research activities are conducted.
-These include all human and animal subjects, copyright and in- tellectual property protection, and other regulations or laws, as appropriate.
-A research tenedian property protection, and other regulations of laws, as appropriate.
-A research
+All applicants must be affiliated to a recognized Kenyan research institution and in case of a university or research institution, they must not be on an extended unpaid What type of activi- case of a university or research institution, they must not be on an extended unpaid leave.
+Partnering and collaborative institutional or corporate entities must formally indicate their willingness to release staff involved in the project, provide the facilities to implement the project, or indicate how the facilities will be used. ties are eligible for funding?
+Research-related costs: Researchers may request for funds for the following categories of expenditure: Daily Subsistence Allowance for field activities for professional and non-professional personnel; Research equipment; Consumables; Essential infrastructure/upgrading; Costs of prototype production; Funding limits for eli- Project management costs must not exceed 7.5%; Project mobility costs must not exceed 20% of the total budget.
+The total amount requested from the NRF-Kenya should not exceed (USD 45,000[KES gible activities 5,840,550) per project.
+Funding will be made available for a maximum of 3 years.
+Additional require- Intellectual Property: The researchers of each country, particularly the leaders, must ments take adequate steps to ensure protection and sharing of the intellectual property that could result from the joint projects.
+Ethical Considerations: In conjunction with the institution, it is the responsibility of the grant-holder to ensure that all research activities carried out in or outside Kenya comply with the laws and regulations of Kenya and/or the foreign country in which the research